 9. They're Strict Vegetarians

-10. You Have to Perform a Lot of Research
+10. You Have to Do a Lot of Research First

 11. They're Not Dinosaurs

-No matter how much you want them be, green iguanas are not, and never will be, dinosaurs.
+No matter how much you want them to be, green iguanas are not, and never will be dinosaurs.
 Dinosaurs have been extinct for roughly 65 million years, and your green iguana will always be a common lizard, nothing more and nothing less.
-Besides, if having a pet dinosaur is what you're after, then you may want to consider getting a bird instead, since they're probably more related to a tyrannosaurus than an iguana would be.
+Besides, if having a pet dinosaur is what you're after, then you may want to consider getting a bird instead since they're probably more related to a tyrannosaurus than an iguana would be.